nKumar2015/OpenDSA/RST/en/SWDesignAndDataStructs/ContentJUNITReview.rst

 Use a `try-catch` block in your testing to check if your code has thrown the right exception.
 In your try block, you should call the method that results in an exception being thrown.
 The catch block should catch the exception thrown.
 Then assert that the exception exists, is the correct exception, and (if applicable) contains the correct message.

-Example: Say you are trying to access an element in a data structure that cannot be accessed by using an iterator object, so you are testing to check if a NoSuchElementException is thrown with the message “There are no more elements left to iterate over.”.
+Example: Say you are trying to access an element in a data structure that cannot be accessed by using an iterator object, so you are testing to check if a NoSuchElementException is thrown with the message "There are no more elements left to iterate over.".
 The following inside of a test method will determine if you caught the right exception correctly:

 Example: